LianhaoZ/LianhaoZ/README.md

 I'm a sophomore at Northwestern University pursuing a 4-year concurrent BA/MS in Computer Science.

-I am interested in full stack development, deep learning research, and, right now, computer systems.
+I am interested in full stack development, Machine Learning research, and computer systems.
 You can find out more about what I've worked on at [my website](lianhaoz.netlify.app)!

 📫 Need to reach me?
 Shoot me an email at [Lianzheng@u.northwestern.edu](Lianzheng@u.northwestern.edu)